HimeshKohad/Sorting-Visualizer/README.md

 Sorting Visualizer is licensed under the MIT License.
 See the [LICENSE](https://github.com/HimeshKohad/Sorting-Visualizer/blob/main/LICENSE) file for more information.

 Thank you for exploring the Sorting Visualizer project.
 We hope this tool helps you better understand sorting algorithms and their behaviors.

+---

+### Project Guide:

+For detailed instructions on creating this project step by step, check out our [GUIDE.md](GUIDE.md) file.